Wasserstein Adversarial Regularization (WAR) on label noise: Experiments

-\paragraph{Model.} Similarly to other works \citep{Coteaching_2018, VATMiayto2016}, we employed a 9-layer CNN architecture, detailed in Table \ref{table:Architecture} of the supplementary material \ref{app:exp_details}.
-For \texttt{WAR$_\CC$}, we set the hyper-parameters $\beta$= 10, $\lambda$= 0.05, and $\varepsilon$= 0.005 for all the datasets.
+\paragraph*{{\bfseries Model}} Similarly to other works \cite{Coteaching_2018,VATMiayto2016}, we employed a 9-layer CNN architecture, detailed in appendix.
+For \texttt{WAR}$_{\text{w2v}}$, we set the hyper-parameters $\beta$= 10, $\lambda$= 0.05, and $\varepsilon$= 0.005 for all the datasets.
 The hyper-parameters of the baselines are set according to their original papers.
-The noise transition matrix for the \texttt{Forward} and \texttt{Backward} method is estimated from the model trained with cross entropy \citep{Patrini_2017_CVPR}.
-The source code of WAR in PyTorch \citep{paszke2017automatic} will be released upon publication.
+The noise transition matrix for the \texttt{Forward} and \texttt{Backward} method is estimated from the model trained with cross entropy \cite{Patrini_2017_CVPR}.
+The source code of WAR in PyTorch \cite{paszke2017automatic} can be found here \footnote{\url{https://github.com/bbdamodaran/WAR}}.